JeffuMista/python_calc/README.md

 A python calaculator that conducts different operations including "-", "*", "/", "+", and "%"

 #Environment
-It requires user to install python to run the app.
+User required to install python to run the app.